Skip to content

 What Does a High Rate Mean?

-A high DART rate can affect the bottom line of your company.
-Some businesses request DART rate information from their suppliers and subcontractors to ensure they have acceptable safety standards.
-A high DART rate could mean a poor reputation and loss of sales for your company.
+A high DART rate can affect your company’s bottom line.
+Some businesses request this information from their suppliers and subcontractors to ensure they have acceptable safety standards.
+A high rate could mean a poor reputation and loss of sales for your company.

-Possibly one of the biggest financial consequences is the effect a high DART rate has on your workers’ compensation insurance premiums.
-Your DART rate is an indicator of how safe your work environment is, which impacts your Experience Modifier — a major factor in determining work comp premiums.
+Possibly one of the biggest financial consequences is the effect a high rate has on your workers’ compensation insurance premiums.
+Your DART rate indicates how safe your work environment is, which impacts your Experience Modifier — a major factor in determining work comp premiums.

-There are numerous ways to lower your Dart Rate.
+There are numerous ways to lower your DART score and reduce the number of incidents in your workplace.
 A successful company with a low DART RATE will have a well communicated, company-wide safety program, periodic inspections, a strong training program, and good recordkeeping.

 How Can KPA Help?